nihal29055/MediLink/README.md

 ## 🩺 Project Overview

-MedReport is an AI-driven, secure platform that leverages OCR, NLP, AI analytics, and blockchain technology to extract insights from medical reports.
-Our mission is to improve accessibility of medical information and ensure compliance with HIPAA/GDPR regulations.
+MediLink is an AI-powered platform that connects patients with verified doctors for real-time chat and video consultations.
+Upload medical reports, get simplified insights using AI & NLP, track your health trends, and store records securely with blockchain — all in one place.
 The application transforms complex medical reports into easy-to-understand summaries, helping patients and healthcare providers make better healthcare decisions through accessible, secure, and intelligent data processing.

 ## ✨ Key Features